Lulumahu Falls hike – Oahu

 This map is just to give you a general idea of the path

-The parking area is found where the Old Pali Road (Nuuanu) meets up with the Pali Highway, not far from the Kaniakapupu Ruins.
+The unofficial parking area is found where the Old Pali Road (Nuuanu) meets up with the Pali Highway, not far from the Kaniakapupu Ruins.

 (Many hikers, after parking, will automatically walk the opposite way towards the wooden sign and mailbox because there is an obvious trail entrance there.
 You can definitely do that as well, but it will just take you into the bamboo forest, which is less direct.)